KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

   4. The brackets again filter to the item just before, i.e., the `<System>` section.
   5. `EventID=...`: With this condition the specified Event IDs are filtered.

+As noticed, the queries searches in two paths:
+1. `Microsoft-Windows-Windows Defender/Operational`:
+2. `Microsoft-Windows-Windows Defender/WHC`: WHC stands for Windows Health Center

 ## CFA

 ## Device Control